2021 Best Entrepreneurial Studies Colleges for Non-Traditional Students in Texas

 Best Entrepreneurial Studies Schools for Non-Traditional Students

 Baylor University tops the 2021 list of our schools in Texas that are best for non-traditional entrepreneurial studies students.
-Located in the city of Waco, Baylor is a private not-for-profit college with a fairly large student population.
+Located in the midsize city of Waco, Baylor is a private not-for-profit school with a fairly large student population.
 Baylor also took the #1 spot in our Best Colleges for Entrepreneurial Studies in Texas rankings.

-About 1.8% of UNT students default on their loans in three years, which is lower than average.
+The school has a low student loan default rate of 1.8%.
 Approximately 20,194 students take at least one class online at UNT.
 About 12,105 of the students at UNT are attending part time.

 The #3 spot in this year's ranking belongs to The University of Texas at San Antonio.
-Located in the city of San Antonio, UTSA is a public school with a fairly large student population.
+Located in the large city of San Antonio, UTSA is a public college with a fairly large student population.
 As a testament to the quality of education offered at UTSA, the school also landed the #4 rank in our Best Colleges for Entrepreneurial Studies in Texas ranking.

-The school has a low student loan default rate of 1.4%.
-Approximately 20,824 students take at least one class online at UTSA.
-10,436 of UTSA students are attending part time.
+The student loan default rate at UTSA is lower than is typical, just 1.4% of students default in three years.
+There are approximately 20,824 students at UTSA that take at least one class online.
+About 10,436 of the students at UTSA are attending part time.

 University of Houston landed the #4 spot in our 2021 best entrepreneurial studies schools for non-traditional students.
-UH is a very large public school located in the large city of Houston.
+UH is a fairly large public school located in the city of Houston.
 UH not only placed well in our non-traditional rankings.
 It is also #3 on our Best Colleges for Entrepreneurial Studies in Texas list.

 The Integrated Postsecondary Education Data System (IPEDS) from the National Center for Education Statistics (NCES), a branch of the U.S. Department of Education (DOE) serves as the core of the rest of our data about colleges.